fhalab/EnzymeEngineeringDB/README.md

 ## Contributing

 We welcome contributions!
 Please feel free to submit issues or pull requests.
+For formatting please format your data in the `LevSeq` output format.

+This means we require several headers.

 ## Citation

-Coming soon!
+To cite please refer to our releases.

+A paper citation will be coming soon.

 ## License